 The Rothesay branch of the Royal Bank of Scotland is among 62 in Scotland that are under threat of closure.

-The spokesman added: “We expect these closures to result in around 158 redundancies.
-We realise this is difficult news for our colleagues and we are doing everything we can to support those affected.
-We will ensure compulsory redundancies are kept to an absolute minimum.”
+“We expect these closures to result in around 158 redundancies and we are doing everything we can to support those affected.
+We will ensure compulsory redundancies are kept to a minimum.”